MILO - CHIHUAHUA / DACHSHUND / MIXED (SHORT COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Chihuahua / Dachshund / Mixed (short coat).
-Meet Milo — a gorgeous golden boy with the cutest smile!
-At about 13 pounds and 7 months old, Milo is the perfect cuddle companion.
-Milo can be a little shy at first, but with patience and affection, his sweet and loving personality quickly shines through.
-Milo is currently being fostered in Hollister and is already neutered and vaccinated, so he’s ready to find his forever family!
-Come meet Milo at Tractor Supply in Gilroy on May 30th from 10 AM to 2 PM — he might just be your perfect match.
+Meet Milo, a gorgeous golden boy with the cutest smile!
+At about 14.5 pounds and 8 months old, Milo is the perfect cuddle companion.
+Milo can be a little shy at first and prefers women humans, but with patience and affection, his sweet and loving personality quickly shines through.
+He loves to be held and hugs you back.
+He loves to play with toys and other dogs.
+In his foster home, Milo is very respectful of the cat.
+Milo lives to make his person happy.
+Milo was quick to potty train for praise in his foster home.
+Milo has a long body which might indicate some Dachshund in his lineage.
+Milo is currently being fostered in Hollister and is already neutered, micro chipped and vaccinated, so hes ready to find his forever home!
+Be sure to watch his long video.

 -